swisnl/jQuery-contextMenu/documentation/docs/customize.md

 Font-Awesome icons used from [encharm/Font-Awesome-SVG-PNG](https://github.com/encharm/Font-Awesome-SVG-PNG).
 You can download more there if you like.

 Finally, you will need to re-build the CSS using [`sass`](http://sass-lang.com), otherwise you may see mismatchings between the icon references.
-In the `src` directory, run ``sass --update sass/``, two new CSS files will be created, these include the updated references to your new icons.
+Use the command ``gulp css`` to re-build the CSS in the dist directory.
+The new CSS files will contain the icons you added.

 ## Customize CSS